utisz/compound-cities/README.md

 - London
 - Tokyo

-FeatureCollections of the compound city subdivisions have been split into multiple files (one per the features of each subdivision).
-So for example for Greater London, there is a three level heirarchy with boundary files avaialbe for entities at each level of the heirarchy.
+FeatureCollections of the compound city subdivisions have been split into multiple files (one geoJSON per the features of each subdivision).
+For example, Greater London has a three level heirarchy with boundary files avaialbe for entities at each level.

 - Greater London
 	- Inner London